Mindful ways for your wardrobe (and yourself) that you’d want in on.

 To some, sustainable fashion is preferring a more natural and organic fabric that is better for the environment.
 It could even refer to being mindful of the workers behind the garment.
 To shop secondhand, and not adopting an impulsive “I need to buy this because it is cheap” mindset is also another sustainable way to navigate through your shopping routines.

-As such, try to alter your mindset and find out which definition works best for you.
+As such, try to alter your mindset and find out which definition is your goal.
 Sustainability is not an overnight phenomenon, so be empathetic towards your ways of change, slowly and surely, until choosing sustainable pieces become second nature to you.

 2. Calculate If It’s Worth It

 One of the biggest barriers of entry to sustainable fashion is undoubtedly the price tag.
-Usually, it is more costly than fast-fashion brands, but what we fail to realise is that the price is truly reflective of what goes on in the supply chain.
+Regardless, we still fail to realise that the price is truly reflective of what goes on in the supply chain.

-This cost-per-wear formula can direct you to a more decisive and critical shopping mindset, moulding you to become a more sustainable shopper.
+This cost-per-wear formula can direct you to a more decisive shopping mindset, moulding you to become a more sustainable shopper.
 If that’s too tricky for you, or you’re a tad indecisive, give yourself the ‘30 Wears’ rule.
-Would you wear that white t-shirt more than 30 times?
-Would it just be collecting dust in your sea of other white t-shirts?
-Slow down and be honest with yourself!
+Would you wear that white t-shirt more than 30 times or would it be collecting dust in your sea of other white t-shirts?
 If your general response revolves around a solid (or not that solid) ‘no’, I’m sure you would know what to do: Put it back on the rack, okay? *pats shoulder*

 3. Know Who & Where You Are Donating To

-As such, while it is a great effort to donate our unwanted clothes, perhaps we can be a bit more cognisant of who we donate to and what we donate.
+While it is a great effort to donate our unwanted clothes, we can be more cognisant of who we donate to and what we donate.
 This includes segmenting pieces according to wearable quality so that it is more meaningful to the receiver.